benjymous/annotations/sandman/sandman.62.md

 - #### Panel 4

-  "Blockbuster" is a long-running TV show hosted by Bob Holness.
+  "[Blockbusters](https://en.wikipedia.org/wiki/Blockbusters_(British_game_show))" was a long-running TV show in the 80s and 90s hosted by Bob Holness.

   They test whether 2 heads are better than one, by having a team of one play against a team of two.
 (NB.
 3 contestants).

   It's essentially a quiz-board game.
-Teams "win" squares by answering questions.

-  Then they choose which square to attempt next.
+Teams "win" spaces (hexagons) on the board by answering questions, and win the round by creating a line from top to bottom (or left to right), blocking their opponent.

   All the squares have letters on and the questions are phrased like "Which P is the capital of France?".